 Advisory: May be taken concurrently with FREN 4.

 Three hours lecture, one hour laboratory.

 Review and development of oral and listening communication skills in the targeted functions studied in first-year French with attention to fluency, vocabulary, idiom, and pronunciation.
 Emphasis on the difference between spoken and literary French as well as the variation in language depending upon the topic, the setting, and the country.
 Discussion and analysis of cultural and historical issues based on authentic texts, current news broadcasts, and/or films.

-FREN 13B INTERMEDIATE CONVERSATION II 3 Units
+FREN 13B INTERMEDIATE CONVERSATION II

 Prerequisite: FREN 13A

 Advisory: May be taken concurrently with FREN 4.

 Three hours lecture, one hour laboratory.

 Continuation of FREN 13A.
-Conversation course designed to give students practice in complex communication skills in an environment of increasingly challenging language situations.
-Emphasis on idioms and vocabulary used to express opinions and feelings, and comprehension of discourse on familiar topics with limited context.
+Review and development of oral and listening communication skills in the targeted functions studied in first-year French with attention to fluency, vocabulary, idiom, and pronunciation.
+Emphasis on the difference between spoken and literary French as well as the variation in language depending upon the topic, the setting, and the country.
+Discussion and analysis of historical, political and cultural issues based on authentic texts, current news broadcasts, and/or films.
+Develop critical thinking skills by comparing different viewpoints and different values of diverse cultures.

-FREN 14A ADVANCED CONVERSATION I
+ADVANCED CONVERSATION I FREN 14A 3 Units

-3 Units

-3 Units

 Prerequisite: FREN 3 or high school equivalent.
 Advisory: May be taken concurrently with FREN 5.
 Three hours lecture, one hour laboratory.

-Designed to give students practice in oral/ aural communication skills in an environment of increasingly challenging language situations.
+Designed to give students practice in oral/aural communication skills in an environment of increasingly challenging language situations.
 Practice on idioms and vocabulary as different from the usage of formal, written and literary language.
 Work on differentiating and choosing the culturally appropriate register for a given situation.
 Discussion of the cultural manifestations and history of the French-speaking world.
 Special emphasis on idioms, vocabulary used in making complaints, apologizing, elaborating, and comprehension beyond the immediate situation.

 FREN 14B ADVANCED CONVERSATION II

-3 Units

 Prerequisite: FREN 14A.

 Advisory: May be taken concurrently with FREN 6.
 Three hours lecture, one hour laboratory.
 Continuation of FREN 14A.
 Conversation course designed to allow students to interact in an environment of increasingly challenging language situations using complex communication skills.
 Emphasis on idioms, vocabulary and logical reasoning to express agreement, disagreement, doubt and skepticism on abstract topics.
 Comprehension of speech that is heavily reliant on cultural knowledge.
 FREN 25A ADVANCED COMPOSITION & READING 4 Units Prerequisite: FREN 6.
 Four hours lecture.
 Reading and analysis of original French literary texts.
 Term paper, compositions, advanced grammar.
 Instruction in French.
-FREN 25B ADVANCED COMPOSITION & READING 4 Units Prerequisite: FREN 25A.
+ADVANCED COMPOSITION & READING 4 Units FREN 25B Prerequisite: FREN 25A.

 Reading and analysis of original French literary texts.
 Term paper, compositions.

-FREN 34 HONORS INSTITUTE SEMINAR IN FRENCH 1 Unit Prerequisite: Membership in the Honors Institute.
+HONORS INSTITUTE SEMINAR IN FRENCH 1 Unit

+Prerequisite: Membership in the Honors Institute.
 One hour lecture.

 A seminar in directed readings, discussions, and projects in French.
 Specific topics to be determined by the instructor.

 FREN 36 SPECIAL PROJECTS IN FRENCH 1 Unit

 FREN 36X 2 Units

 FREN 36Y 3 Units

 FREN 36Z 4 Units

 Prerequisite: FREN 5.